-When considering the pricing of derivative claims, the price of the contract will vary based on the short rate used for discounting.
-Under the traditional LIBOR models the risk free rate $r$ was implemented for discounting.
-The rate $r$ was also the short rate corresponding to LIBOR in the case of bond prices.
-However, post GFC, it has been clear that this model is not reflective of the realities of financial markets.
-In addition, most fixed income derivatives, such as interest rate swaps, are now subject to collateralization and, more recently, they also started to use some overnight rate as a variable reference rate for a floating leg.
-Finally, the question of funding costs for hedging strategies has become much more important than in pre GFC framework where a unique short-term rate was identified with the funding rate for a hedge.
+When considering the arbitrage-free pricing of derivative securities, the price of the contract will vary based, in particular, on the choice of a short rate used for discounting.
+Under the traditional LIBOR models the risk-free rate $r$ was implemented for discounting and the same rate $r$ was also the short rate corresponding to LIBOR and zero-coupon bond prices.
+However, post GFC, it has been clear that this simplistic approach is not reflective of the realities of financial markets.
+In addition, most fixed income derivatives, such as interest rate swaps, are now subject to collateralization and, even more importantly, they also started to use some overnight rate as a variable reference rate for a floating leg.
+Finally, the question of funding costs for hedging strategies has become much more relevant than in pre GFC framework where a unique short-term rate was identified with the funding rate for a hedge.

-The related issue of idiosyncratic discounting in the risk-neutral valuation formula was examined by Piterbarg \cite{P2010} who studied pricing of collateralized contracts on assets (e.g., collateralized stock options) under divergent interest rates, $r_R, r_F$ and $r_C$ for secured (repo) funding, unsecured funding, and collateral, respectively.
-One of his conclusions was that it suffices to focus on the collateral rate $r_C$ when pricing contracts with theoretical full collateral.
-Intuitively, the rate on collateral may be viewed as an equivalent of a funding rate when dealing with fully collateralized contracts.
-Piterbarg's results on funding costs and hedging of collateralized contracts were extended to more general linear and nonlinear setups (for instance, with differing lending and borrowing rates) in subsequent works by several authors, including \cite{BR2015,BCR2018,BBFPR2018,BBFPR2020,BP2014,BK2011,C2015a,C2015b,GS2021b,NR2015,NR2016,NR2018,PPB2012}.